VisActor/VTable/docs/assets/options/en/table/pivotChart.md

 ## indicators(Array)

-The specific configuration of each indicator in the perspective combination chart, such as style, format, caption, etc., is different from the pivot table.
+The specific configuration of each indicator in the perspective combination chart, such as style, format, title, etc., is different from the pivot table.
 The indicator type here only supports the configuration of the chart type.

 {{ use: chart-indicator-type(
     prefix = '#') }}